eivindmidtbo/masteroppgave/README.md

-# prosjektoppgave
+# masteroppgave
-Repo for prosjektoppgave
+Repo for masteroppgave